glaforge/glaforge.github.io/content/posts/2024/09/23/some-good-practices-when-integrating-an-llm-in-your-application.md

 ## Looking Ahead: Emerging Trends and Future Directions

-Remeber that this field is constantly changing!
+Remember that this field is constantly changing!
 New capabilities are emerging, and existing models are getting even smarter and more efficient.
 This is an exciting time to be working with LLMs because the possibilities feel endless!

 While it's fantastic to get your application off the ground using the latest LLMs, it's equally important to be open to continuous improvement.
 What's great today may not be optimal in the future.
 The world of LLMs is one where ongoing development is key!
 Here are a few tips: